vroulos/robotsquad/README.md

 # robotsquad
-robots are expore space
+robots are exploring the space

-The project is on pure php and html .
-I used the xampp server to run it .
+A small project in php that implements two classes .
+The Map class that is the main map and the Robot class that you can create objects .
+You give them direction and starting position and in the end the output of new position and direction is printed